Audiveris/audiveris/docs/_pages/ui_tools/remove_relation.md

 ![](../assets/images/select_relation_for_remove.png)

-Without this relation, the sharp sign is now no longer linked to any note, it thus appears in red abnormal status.
+Without this relation, the sharp sign is now no longer linked to any head, it thus appears in red abnormal status.

 Finally, the correct relation could be manually added